CKs-Technology-News/PrivacyTools/README.md

 ### [Mobile Metadata Removal Apps](#mobile-metadata-removal-apps)
 - [DetoxDroid](https://github.com/flxapps/DetoxDroid) – This app follows a different approach by stripping away all the attention-grabbing and manipulative features of other apps.
 DetoxDroid does not require you to choose a time and place when you want to "detox", or punish you if you fail.
 - [Exif-Remove](https://github.com/roothaxor/Exif-Remove) – Remove exif data from all digital pictures in current directory by typing exif.
-- [ImagePipe](https://codeberg.org/Starfish/Imagepipe) – Reduces image size and removes exif-tags when sharing images on Android devices.
+- [ImagePipe prevously Scrambledeggsif](https://codeberg.org/Starfish/Imagepipe) – Reduces image size and removes exif-tags when sharing images on Android devices.
 - [MAT](https://github.com/jubalh/MAT) – Metadata Anonymization Toolkit.
 - [Pocket Paint](https://github.com/Catrobat/Paintroid) – The standard image manipulation app for Catroid.
 - [PrivacyBlur](https://f-droid.org/en/packages/de.mathema.privacyblur/) – App which can blur sensitive portions of pictures before sharing them online.
 - [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif) – Remove Exif data from pictures before sharing them.
-- [scrambledeggsif](https://f-droid.org/packages/com.jarsilio.android.scrambledeggsif/) – Delete meta data from image files on mobile.

 ## [Media Player](#media-player)